 So if your definition of a holiday involves crossing a stretch of water somehow, you don’t have to feel down about the prospect of a staycation this year.

-4 Best Island Escapes in the UK for 2021
+4 Best Island Escapes in the UK

 While many of the UK’s islands are little more than inaccessible spits of rock, a good number offer some of the best scenery, hospitality, and, yes, beaches, the country has to offer.